Calamari/BehaviorTree.js/readme.md

 # BehaviorTree.js

 An JavaScript implementation of Behavior Trees.
 They are useful for implementing AIs.
-If you want need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
+If you need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
+There is also a nice read of [Björn Knafla](http://www.altdevblogaday.com/author/bjoern-knafla/) explaining how [explaining how Behavior Trees work](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).

 ## Features

+* Only 2.5 kb minifed JavaScript code
-* The needed: Sequences, Selectors, Tasks
+* The needed: Sequences selector, Priority selectors, Tasks
-* The extended: Decorators, Filters, Lookup tables, Conditions
+* The extended (coming soon): Decorators, Filters, Lookup tables, Conditions

 ## Installation